 18. Does the Higg MSI have bias for certain materials?

 No, it doesn’t.
 The Higg MSI was designed to help product developers, designers, and analysts identify the trade-offs between different material types and is not intended to promote any type of material over another.

 Over the past few months, the SAC has accelerated its collaborative work with representatives from a number of different fiber industries to ensure that the best, most up to date methodology considerations and data are being used for the MSI.
-This has specifically included setting up an SAC Member Expert Cotton Forum, as well as a close extensive engagement with the Leather Industry represented by the ICT (International Council of Tanners), ICHSLTA (International Council of Hides, Skins, and Leather Traders Association) and IULTCS (International Union of Leather Technologists and Chemists), and others.
+This has specifically included setting up an SAC Member Expert Cotton Team, as well as conversations with the Leather Industry including LWG (Leather Working Group) and different leather industry associations

 The Sustainable Apparel Coalition (SAC) owns the methodology, which was developed alongside our membership and external reviewers to enable consistent claims to be made using Higg Index information.
 As we continue to expand and develop the program, the methodology will continue to be revised.
 Click here to read more about the methodology.